abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/expanderpi/README.md

 ```
 adc.setADCRefVoltage(4.096);
 ```
-Read the voltage from channel 1 and display on the screen
+Read the voltage from channel 1 and display it on the screen
 ```
 console.log('Reading 1 Voltage: ' + adc.readADCVoltage(1, 0));
 ```

 # ExpanderPi

-The ExpanderPiDAC class controls the MCP4822 12 bit DAC.
+The ExpanderPiDAC class controls the MCP4822 12-bit DAC.

 ## Functions